DIMEX

 • Copy of the Resolution received from the DGME.
 (Proof of approval of your residency application).

 • BCR receipts show payment of the three government fees indicated in the Resolution.
-Those receipts must include your full name as spelled out on your passport.
+Those receipts must include your full name, as it is spelled out on your passport.
 (Precisely).

 • Proof of CAJA enrollment.